patriks-kunskaper/independent-work/adonis-omsorg-gig/README.md

   - Email alerts configured for failed logins and file changes
   - Scheduled malware and file integrity scans
   - Built-in Wordfence blocklist active for known malicious IP ranges
+  - HTTP to HTTPS redirect enforced at server level

+### Internal Operations & File Management
+- Implemented Microsoft 365 and SharePoint from scratch for a company with no existing file management or access control structure
+- Designed folder structure and access permissions to organise internal files and restrict access by role
+- Replaced ad hoc file handling with a managed, access-controlled environment

 ### Google Business Profile
 - Built out and actively managed the company's Google Maps presence